Abolfazl-ghodrati-k/Abolfazl-ghodrati-k/README.md

 it has been 3 years that i'm gaining experience as a front-end developer

-and ive skills in developing Express servers; i have done 3 full-stack projects which two of them uses Next
+ ive skills in developing Express servers; i have done 3 full-stack projects which two of them uses Next

 # Here is review of my Skill's